What is a credit ghost?

 However, if they can’t find a credit history, how will they know if you are creditworthy?

-How to Bring Life to Your Credit Score?
+How to Increase Your Credit Score?

 Here in the Philippines, there are two common ways to bring your credit score to life.